bahnk/SlideSeqFFPE/doc/config.md

  * `sample_sheet`: the path of the sample sheet (used for [demultiplexing](steps.md#demultiplexing))
  * `data_dir`: the path of the sequencing folder (used for [demultiplexing](steps.md#demultiplexing))
  * `probes_fasta`: the path (used to [create an index](steps.md#create-probe-index))
+ * `reads_to_sample`: number of reads to subsample (we run the pipeline in parallel with the same number of reads for each sample)
  * `output_dir`: the path of the output directory that will contain the results
  * `minimum_length_read1`: minimum read length for Read 1 (should be 43)
  * `maximum_errors_up_primer`: maximum edit distance for a valid UP primer (3 is good but can be higher)